Keeping kids cosy overnight when you’re camping outdoors

 Kids up for an overnight adventure outdoors?
 Camping in the garden or on your first big camping trip away from home, I bet you’ve given plenty of thought to the kid’s tent, sleeping bags, even their camp chairs; but don’t forget about what they’ll actually be sleeping ON!

-Kids camping beds come in several designs which we’ll discuss in more detail below, but they are essential for any sort of family camping trip.
-You’ll need to pick the right sort of camping bed to fit your tent, your child’s size and the type of surface you’ll be camping on.
+As with kids’ mattresses, kids camping beds come in several designs, which we’ll discuss in more detail below, but they are essential for any sort of family camping trip.
+You’ll need to pick the right sort of camping bed to fit your tent, your child’s size, and the type of surface you’ll be camping on.

 This post is part of our best travel products series and outdoor adventures with kids